ilastik/ilastik.github.io/documentation/basics/export.md

 ## Scaling and metadata carryover in OME-Zarr

-Since version 1.4.1b22, ilastik can export to the OME-Zarr format.
+Since version 1.4.1, ilastik can export to the OME-Zarr format, and since version 1.4.2b1, ilastik can scale exports to produce multiscale OME-Zarr datasets.

+### Multiscale

+When choosing the multiscale export option, the export dialog previews the sizes of the individual scales that will be generated.
+The sizes depend on the input dataset and the data type.
+Generally, ilastik will generate downscales by a factor of 2 along x, y and z.
+The smallest scale is aimed to be roughly 500kB in size before compression (i.e. the entire image fits into one zarr chunk file, with a chunk size aimed at being roughly 500kB).

+### Input-matching and metadata carryover

+When exporting to OME-Zarr, ilastik will carry over all metadata from the source dataset to the exported dataset.

-While OME-Zarr is a multiscale image format, ilastik can only export a single scale for now. ilastik will do its best to maintain compatibility with multiscale workflows by matching properties of the exported dataset to the source dataset where possible.
+ilastik will do its best to maintain compatibility with multiscale workflows by matching properties of the exported dataset to the source dataset where possible.

 If the source dataset was multiscale (Neuroglancer Precomputed or OME-Zarr), behind the scenes ilastik will match the internal names of the exported scales to the names of the corresponding scales in the input dataset.
+When exporting in multiscale OME-Zarr, the scale sizes will match the input dataset's scales.
+If you export only a subregion in multiscale using the "Cutout Subregion" settings, the cutout will be scaled by the same factors as the input dataset.

-This means that if you continue using the exported data in other workflows, the scale names will remain consistent across all exports.
+This means that if you continue using the exported data in other workflows, the scale names and proportions will remain consistent across all exports.
-When you take these results into other tools, they may be able to match the data from ilastik to the corresponding scale of the source dataset.
+When you take these results into other tools, they may be able to match the data from ilastik to the corresponding scale(s) of the source dataset.

 Additionally, if the source dataset was OME-Zarr, ilastik will carry over all pixel resolution metadata from the source dataset to the exported dataset.

+### Interpolation

+By default, downscaling is done using antialiasing and linear interpolation.
+For certain export types where the exact pixel values need to be maintained, nearest-neighbor interpolation is used instead (e.g. for segmentations and labels).